DaAlbrecht/thesis-TEKO/content/Task_analysis.typ

     [EXT-3],
     [REQ-3],
     [OCI],
-    [The microservice is deployed in a containerized environment], [EXT-4],
+    [The microservice is deployed in a containerized environment, and therefore should be compliant with the OCI specification], [EXT-4],
     [REQ-7],
     [Prometheus],